Convex cocompactness for Coxeter groups: Reminders: Actions on properly convex subsets of projective space

 \subsection{The proximal limit set and the full orbital limit set}

-Recall that an element of $\PGL(V)$ is called \emph{proximal} in $\PP(V)$ if it has a unique eigenvalue of largest modulus and this eigenvalue has multiplicity~1.
+Recall that an element of $\PGL(V)$ is called \emph{proximal} in $\PP(V)$ if it has a unique eigenvalue of largest modulus and if this eigenvalue (which is then necessarily real) has multiplicity~1.
 We shall use the following terminology as in \cite{dgk-ccHpq,dgk-proj-cc}.

 \begin{definition} Let $\Gamma$ be a discrete subgroup of $\PGL(V)$.
 The \emph{proximal limit set} of $\Gamma$ in $\PP(V)$ is the closure $\Lambda_{\Gamma}$ of the set of attracting fixed points of elements of~$\Gamma$ which are proximal in $\PP(V)$. \end{definition}